chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-02-19-paper-been-read.md

 - Broadband rotary joint for high-speed ultrahigh-resolution endoscopic OCT imaging at 800 nm

-- Compensating spatially dependent dispersion in visible light OCT (Not finished yet)
+- Compensating spatially dependent dispersion in visible light OCT

 To be read~